In California, earthquakes are a fact of life. The next one may strike any day, and it may just be that big one.

 Factors such as large openings, overhangs, and irregular wall shapes may contribute to your home’s seismic weakness.
 Large segments of floor-to-ceiling windows may create a soft story condition and reduce precious shear wall area.
 During an earthquake, their glass may shatter and complicate your evacuation efforts.
 Overhangs lacking adequate reinforcement may detach from the house and collapse.

-If you‘re not sure whether or not your house is designed to withstand seismic activity, call a licensed engineer for a consultation.
+If you‘re not sure whether or not your house is designed to withstand seismic activity, contact Design Everest now.
 Small modifications with long-lasting benefits may be possible, and our engineers will be happy to plan them for you.
-Call us at (877) 704-5687 for a FREE consultation.

 Unbraced water heaters can inflict serious damage to your home during an earthquake.
 Their collapse can rupture gas lines and water pipes, causing fires and floods as you try to evacuate your home.
 With proper bracing, these calamities are avoidable.